In Partnership With

 Motivating people to act and giving them the power to do so is one of the most important differences between companies that stagnate and those that develop and sustain a competitive edge.

-Designed for individuals at all levels from top executives to emerging leaders, Leadership: Inventing the Future is a 3.5 day program that expands leadership capacity, improving corporate performance and positioning organizations to thrive.
+Designed for individuals at all levels from top executives to emerging leaders, Leadership: Inventing the Future is a 3.5 day program that expands leadership capacity, improves corporate performance and positions organizations to thrive.

 - Gain actionable knowledge to be an effective leader

-- Address the critical factors that drive human performance and creating value
+- Address the critical factors that drive human performance and creates value

 - Move beyond hidden assumptions that block personal and organizational agility